-While many of the bigger cities in Colorado will be celebrating Territory Days in big-time style, with music, performances, food, and even petting zoos, nearly every town will be putting on their own Territory Days sometime around Memorial Day.
+Many of the bigger cities in Colorado will be celebrating Territory Days with music, performances, food, and even petting zoos.

-You’ll definitely feel like a local, and it’s a great way to learn more about the history of Colorado!
+You’ll definitely feel like a local with these outdoor events and food festivals.
+They’re a great way to learn more about the history of Colorado.

 Important: Due to the dryness of our air in basically all of Colorado, fireworks for personal use are almost totally illegal.